How to Write a Home Offer Letter to a Seller

 When starting off your letter, it is key to introduce yourself to the sellers.
 Give a brief introduction to let the seller know who you are and why you are looking for a home—specifically their home.
 Sharing your motivation of why you are house hunting, whether it’s buying your first home, needing more space for a growing family, or the love of the neighborhood will help establish a personal connection.
 It’s also extremely important to address the seller by name—at least in the beginning.
 Research indicates that addressing someone by name excites their brain, which makes this is an excellent way to instantly grab their attention.
 It will also make your letter feel personal and purposeful.

 In order to sound genuine and authentic, highlight specific details that you like best to express your desire for this home.
-For example, you can comment on their beautifully renovated kitchen, refinished hardwood floors, or fire pit that they added in the backyard.
-This home was likely special to the seller, so let them know what distinct features make it stand out for you.
+For example, you can comment on their beautifully renovated kitchen or the fire pit that they added in the backyard.
 Pointing out special features and expressing care of the home will also help reassure the seller you are not likely to tarnish any special memories the house holds.
-The more you show appreciation for this specific home, the likelier you are going to be the next one living in it.

 As you keep your tone and words heartfelt throughout the letter, work on establishing a personal connection with the seller.
 Expressing some personal info about your family increases the likelihood that the seller will feel comfortable trusting you with their beloved home.
 Work to convince them you are the best possible option by talking about something meaningful to them.
 If the seller is family-oriented, then you may want to talk about your children.
 Basically, include details that would put the seller at ease.
 If you feel comfortable, it may also help to include a friendly, fun photo of you and your spouse, child or pet.